kimdoh/id_proto/week2/block.md

-###Week 1: Block Elements
+###Week 2: Block Elements

 -----

-Inside of Sublime Text, press `command/control + shift + p` to open the command palette.
+Inside of [Sublime Text](sublime.md), press `command/control + shift + p` to open the command palette.
 There, type in `Browse Server`, select it, and then select your previously created SFTP configuration file.
 You should see the contents of your `/var/www/html` directory.

 Create a new file called `index.html`.
 This is the file that browsers load when a website address is visited.